square-nine/minhero-towerofsages-allfiles/README.md

 inside the 'recoding' folder is my current progress in converting the source code from action script to python.

-message me if you are interested:
+message me if you are interested in contributing or supporting:
 discord: square_nine
 Reddit: u/square_nine
 GitHub: right here